csps-efpc/csps-llm/README.md

 * Add support for a LRU cache of models (for multi-GPU environments)
 * ~~Add support for negative prompts in image generation~~
 * Make persona "neutral" avatars auto-generate and cache the first time they're called.
+* Make Wikipedia RAG use the MediaWiki API
+* Add GCWiki RAG